-Oyama Shrine is just a short walk from the Minami-cho and Korinbo bus stops.
-These stops can be reached in about 10 minutes from Kanazawa Station (East Exit) by frequent buses, including JR buses and the Kanazawa Loop Bus.
-The fare is 210 yen.
+Oyama Shrine is just a short walk from either the Minami-cho or Korinbo bus stops.
+You can reach these stops in about 10 minutes from Kanazawa Station (East Exit) by frequent buses, including JR buses and the Kanazawa Loop Bus, with a fare of 210 yen.

 Oyama Shrine

-Oyama Shrine (尾山神社, Oyama Jinja) is a historically rich shrine dedicated to Maeda Toshiie, the first lord of the Maeda Clan.
-Originally constructed in 1599 by Maeda Toshiie’s successor, Maeda Toshinaga, the shrine was initially located on Mount Utatsu before being relocated to its current location.
-One of its most distinctive features is the shrine’s striking gate, designed by a Dutch architect.
-This gate is a fascinating blend of European and Asian religious architecture, with the first story showcasing a fusion of Japanese and Chinese influences.
-The upper stories, which once served as a lighthouse, are adorned with beautiful Dutch-style stained glass windows, combining both cultural and architectural styles.
+Oyama Shrine (尾山神社, Oyama Jinja), dedicated to Maeda Toshiie, the first lord of the Maeda Clan, is a significant historical and cultural site in Kanazawa.
+Built in 1599 by his successor, Maeda Toshinaga, the shrine was originally located on Mount Utatsu but was later relocated to its current site.
+The shrine is particularly famous for its distinctive gate, designed by a Dutch architect, which harmoniously blends European and Asian religious architecture.
+The first story of the gate features a fusion of Japanese and Chinese influences, while the upper stories, originally used as a lighthouse, are adorned with Dutch-style stained glass windows.

 Hours and Fees